-9. Faculty of Social Science policy states that oversleeping or misreading an exam schedule is not an excuse for a make-up.
-This rule applies to all mid-term tests and final exams in the Department of Economics.
+9. Faculty of Social Science policy states that oversleeping or misreading an exam schedule is NOT grounds for a makeup.
+This rule applies to midterm and final exams in the Department of Economics.

 Policy Regarding Makeup Tests and Final Examinations